 Borage is a leafy green herb commonly found in Mediterranean and cooler climates.
 The leaves can be eaten on their own, in a salad, or as a cucumberlike flavor for foods.
 The seed extract is sold in capsules or liquid form.

 The oil from its seeds has been used in traditional medicine for thousands of years.
 Used topically, it’s said to treat acne and similar minor bacterial eruptions, as well as more long-term skin conditions like dermatitis and psoriasis.

-If you choose to try borage seed oil to treat your hormonal symptoms, there are some things you should be aware of.
-Some preparations of borage may contain elements called hepatotoxic PAs.
+If you choose to try borage seed oil to treat your hormonal symptoms, you should be aware that some preparations of borage might contain elements called hepatotoxic PAs.
 These can cause damage to the liver and may also cause some cancers and genetic mutation.
 Shop for borage seed oil that is labeled hepatotoxic PA-free or free of unsaturated pyrrolizidine alkaloids (UPAs).

 Don’t take borage supplements or borage seed oil without talking to your doctor first, especially if you are pregnant or breast-feeding.
-And make sure to ask your doctor about any medications you’re already taking and how they might interact with borage seed oil.
-Borage seed oil has not been studied in children.
+Make sure to ask your doctor how any medications you’re already taking might interact with borage seed oil.
+Also, borage seed oil has not been studied in children.

 Borage oil shows great promise in treating symptoms of menopause, inflammation, and even cancer.
 However, more research is needed before results are definitive.
 If you decide to try borage oil, be sure to check with your doctor first and look carefully at the label to make sure it does not contain hepatotoxic PAs, which could damage your liver.